euctrl-pru/website/content/prcq/_index.md

 The main drivers of the substantial increase in 2018 were en route ATFM regulations attributed to ATC Staffing [S], adverse weather [codes W,D], and ATC Capacity [C].
 Compared to 2017 there was also a significant increase in ATFM delays (ATC disruptions) due to ATC industrial action in France.

 Overall, 13.7% of the controlled flights in the EUROCONTROL area were affected by ATFM delays in the first three quarters of 2018.
 By far the main share (78.2%) were delayed by en-route ATFM regulations.
-Compared to 2017 (Jan-Sep), the share of flights affected by en-route ATFM delays increased by 4.6 percent points to 10.7%. <br>At the same time, the share of flights affected by <a href='{{"/prcq/ops-airport.html"| prepend: site.baseurl | prepend: site.url }}'>airport ATFM delays</a> decrease1d slightly from 3.2% in 2017 to 3.0% in 2018 (Jan-Sep).
+Compared to 2017 (Jan-Sep), the share of flights affected by en-route ATFM delays increased by 4.6 percent points to 10.7%. <br>At the same time, the share of flights affected by [airport ATFM delays][ops_apt] decrease1d slightly from 3.2% in 2017 to 3.0% in 2018 (Jan-Sep).

 Average en-route delay per flight was highest in France (2.13 min), followed by DFS/Germany (1.87 min), Cyprus (1.29 min) and Maastricht Upper Area Control Centre/MUAC (0.95 min).